-The other thing that happens is that friends and family work, have families, and other obligations.
+What more frequently happens is your friends and family work, have families, and other obligations.
 Once the ball gets rolling they help less and less, make excuses of why they cant help today, or get harder to find and sometimes quit communicating with you at all.
-This leaves the bride planning alone, stressed, miserable, and wishing while dialing my phone number that they had just hired a planner to begin with.
+This leaves you planning alone, stressed, miserable, and wishing while dialing my phone number that you had just hired a planner to begin with.

 Planners are not as expensive as you think.
-They also do a lot of things people don’t realize goes into a wedding until they are in the middle of planning.
-A planner who knows her stuff saves you time, stress, from being unorganized, over spending, exhausted, last minute panic attacks because you forgot something, and a million other things.
-A experienced planner will keep you on budget, take care of the details so you get to enjoy being engaged and the day of your wedding, and save you MONEY!
+They also do a lot of things people don't realize goes into a wedding until they are in the middle of planning.
+A planner who knows her stuff saves you time, stress, being unorganized, over spending, exhausted, last minute panic attacks because you forgot something, and a million other things.
+A experienced planner will keep you on budget, and save you MONEY, while taking care of the details so you get to enjoy being engaged and the day of your wedding day!

 What advice would you give to a bride looking for a wedding planner?

 The most important thing I can say is hire a professional.

 When you hire a photographer do you look for the one that started yesterday because they like taking pictures?
 Or one a friend says "hey this guy takes good pictures".
 Or maybe, "this guy is dirt cheap".

 Many venues are starting to offer planning.
 While this sounds good be cautious!

 Listen to these "planners" as they talk to you and you will hear: "This is how one bride did it."
 "This is how we always set it up." or maybe "It won't work any other way."
 If you want a wedding that looks just like everyone else's then this is the planner for you.

 BUT if you want a unique, personalized wedding then hire a professional!